kjosib/sophie/docs/tech/vm.rst

 * Message-passing -- starting with a console-actor.
 * User-Defined Actors.
 * Source line numbers.
 On the off chance something goes wrong, a cross-reference is most helpful.
-* Pre-link global functions at load-time rather than hash look-ups during execution.
+* [DONE] Pre-link global functions at load-time rather than hash look-ups during execution.
 * Numeric field offsets.
 This could save cycles where a record-type is statically known.
 * Tuning the dial on eager evaluation.
 This may help with performance.
 * NaN-boxing.